 1. Place the DUT on the PDA spacer between the fingers and align the DUT to the side wall of the PDA.

 2. If the DUT is shorter than 135 mm, then align the top of the DUT with the top of the PDA spacer.
 Otherwise, align the bottom of the DUT with the bottom wall of the PDA spacer.

-3. While keeping the DUT in the hand phantom in the position defined in previous steps, place the DUT and the hand phantom against the head phantom in such way that the DUT is in 6°tilt angle as described in Subclause 4.3.3.